Updated August 12, 2019

 Expensive energy harms the poor in another way: by driving manufacturers out of California.
 From 2011 to 2018, California’s industrial electricity prices rose 32%, while the average price in the other 49 states fell one percent.
 [Source: US, EIA , Electricity Data Browser]

 California is often cited as a climate leader.
 In truth, carbon emissions rose 3.7 percent in California between 2011 and 2016, even as they declined 5.4 percent in the average over the remaining 49 states.
 [Source: United States Energy Information Administration (EIA), 2019]

 California’s in-state emissions from electricity generation rose from 33 to 44 million metric tonnes of carbon emissions between 2011 and 2017.
 [Source: EIA, 2019]

 Diablo Canyon provided 17 percent of all the clean energy electricity generated in California in 2018.

 California’s share of gas-fired generation immediately rose from 45 percent to 61 percent after the closure of the San Onofre Generating Station (SONGS).

 The US Attorney and California’s District Attorney have ongoing criminal investigations into how the California Public Utilities Commission initiated and rushed through a settlement proposal that closed SONGS.
 That settlement resulted in the requirement that ratepayers pay $3.3 billion out of a $4.7 billion settlement.

-Climate scientists including James Hansen, along with other concerned scientists, conservationists, and environmentalists have urged Governor Jerry Brown and other California leaders to keep the Diablo Canyon nuclear power plant online and consider the environmental implications if it closes.
+Climate scientists including James Hansen, along with other concerned scientists, conservationists, and environmentalists urged Jerry Brown, Gavin Newsom, and other California leaders to keep the Diablo Canyon nuclear power plant online and consider the environmental implications if it closes.